Cherry Hill High School West: Instrumental program

+Oklahoma!
+(1996).
+In 2025, West was one of only twelve schools in the U.S. to be chosen to receive the inaugural Suffs “The Young Are at the Gates” Grant from The Educational Theatre Foundation (ETF) and Music Theatre International (MTI), which pays for West to produce the musical, Suffs, in its first year of licensing availability.

 Marching band

 The school's marching band was Tournament of Bands Chapter One Champions in 1992 and was Group 2 and USSBA regional champions in 2002, Group 1 Open.

 Administration

-The school's principal is John Burns, whose administration team includes five assistant principals.
+The school's principal is John Burns, whose administration team includes four assistant principals.